Arduino-IRremote/Arduino-IRremote/README.md

 This serves as a **Netflix-key emulation** for my old Samsung H5273 TV.

 #### [IRDispatcherDemo](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/IRDispatcherDemo/IRDispatcherDemo.ino)
-Framework for **calling different functions of your program** for different IR codes.
+**Calling different functions** of your program for different IR codes.

 #### [ControlRelay](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/ControlRelay/ControlRelay.ino)
 **Control a relay** (connected to an output pin) with your remote.